amininger/abolt/java/README.txt

--w/--world      (file)   File used to initialize the simulator -s/--sim-config (file)   Config file used for the simulator -k/--kinect     (bool)   If true, Bolt creates objects using data from the kinect /--seg        (bool)   If true, the display shows the camera feed and segmentation instead (only used if -k is true) -d/--debug      (bool)   If true, extra debugging information is shown /--fps        (int)    The desired fps for the simulator to run
+-w/--world      (file)   File used to initialize the simulator -s/--sim-config (file)   Config file used for the simulator -k/--kinect     (bool)   If true, Bolt creates objects using data from the kinect -d/--debug      (bool)   If true, extra debugging information is shown /--fps        (int)    The desired fps for the simulator to run